An Introduction to Live Streaming

 For a long time, live streaming was something reserved only for big media companies and TV channels.
-However, as the Internet and online technology evolved, this became a technology available to the mainstream.
+However, as the Internet and online technology evolved, this became technology available to the mainstream.

 Out of the different platforms and websites that hosted live streaming opportunities, one of the more important was a website called justin.tv (launched 2007).
-As it allowed anyone to broadcast video online in all different kinds of genres, it quickly became popular.
+As it allowed anyone to broadcast video online in all different genres, it quickly became popular.

 A niche that grew fast was people streaming video games and in 2011, justin.tv launched a new site called twitch.tv, focusing on gaming streams.
 In 2014 justin.tv was shut down, and the company rebranded as Twitch Interactive.
 Shortly after, it was bought by Amazon for $970 million.